 The Food Truck craze is quickly conquering our country as a premiere dining experience offering everything from classic funnel cakes to authentic Mexican food and unique takes on street food.
 Though many consider the industry a trend, New Yorkers in the 1700s thoroughly enjoyed the original concept, served from pushcarts.

 Fast-forward to 2011, just months after the official end of “The Great Recession”, when Forbes Magazine named the food trucks of today the number one small business opportunity.
+It is simply a case of establishing effective truck insurance cover, creating a business idea and getting on the road!
 The industry’s startup costs, which statistically fall under a $100,000 investment, served as a breath of fresh air for many facing financial difficulty, unemployment, or business closure.
 Its appeal also spread to those that harbored a love for cooking, chefs looking for a change, or those with an interest in small business ownership, or who simply craved that next step.

 As many jumped on board, the media followed, with Food Network shows documenting the start up venture.
 This is precisely what inspired Stocktonian Saravy Yem to take the leap, growing his delivery service into a full-blown food truck.
 “We decided to bring dishes that don’t exist quite yet to the public in Stockton,” he says.
 “Many of our southeast influence stay hidden.”
 With that mission, he and his family decided to give San Joaquin a taste of Southeast Asian cuisine, via their truck, Rice Pot Movement.